andrewkwatts-maker/Vehement/README.md

+//====== Project/folder/examplefile.txt ======//
+//\!copyright (c) 2025 Andrew Keith Watts.
+All rights reserved.
+//\!
+//\!This is the intellectual property of Andrew Keith Watts.
+Unauthorized
+//\!reproduction, distribution, or modification of this code, in whole or in part,
+//\!without the express written permission of Andrew Keith Watts is strictly prohibited.
+//\!
+//\!For inquiries, please contact AndrewKWatts@Gmail.com

 # Nova3D Engine

 A modern C++23 game engine built for real-time strategy and action games with support for Windows, macOS, Linux, Android, and iOS platforms.